stalker-tools/tools/ANALYSIS_LTX.md

 In case of svg - dialogue phrases is text searchable: just open .html and use text search.
 Use different layout engines, see: https://www.graphviz.org/docs/layouts/

+Note:
+It is not necessary to extract .db/.xdb files to gamedata path.
+This utility can read all game files from .db/.xdb files !

 options:
   -h, --help            show this help message and exit -g PATH, --gamepath PATH